 In so many other aspects of their lives, LGBTQ youth have been shunned.
 The anonymity of social media allows them to converse with others, whether or not their identify is known, which can help those seeking help feel like it's a safe and nonjudgmental space to talk about their problems.

-Addressing Disparities in Care for LGBTQ Youth Also Struggling with a Mental Illness Diagnosis
+No Solution for LGBTQ Youth Struggling with Mental Illness

 According to NAMI, early intervention, comprehensive treatment and family support are the key to helping LGBTQ youth get onto the road to recovery from a mental health condition.
 While there are resources available to help teens and young adults, including the It Gets Better campaign and The Trevor Project, there is no solution specifically tailored to those who are also struggling with a mental illness.